bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 We'll make sure our editor takes out the love word.

-Speaker 0: 00:08:58
+Sergi Delgado: 00:08:58

 But I use that as a way of learning how things work.
-So for me, being able to work on TxProbe was kind of like a result of learning how a lot of the things on Bitcoin work, from transaction building to propagation to networking to the in-message, the get-out-of-message, everything that goes in between, right?
+So for me, being able to work on `TxProbe` was kind of like a result of learning how a lot of the things on Bitcoin work, from transaction building to propagation to networking to the in-message, the get-out-of-message, everything that goes in between, right?

 ## Pivoting to Lightning: Privacy Research at UCL

-Speaker 0: 00:09:18
+Sergi Delgado: 00:09:18

 At some point, when I finished the PhD, I got the opportunity to go to work at UCL, that's where that paper started, with Sarah McGill, and they were doing, they were quite focused on privacy, right?
 They are pretty well known for some of the chain analysis stuff.
 So like some chain analysis actually was built based on one of the papers from Sarah back in 2014, 2015, or I don't even remember anymore.
 But they are like quite privacy focused, right?

-Speaker 0: 00:09:45
+Sergi Delgado: 00:09:45

 So for me it was kind of a way of focusing more on privacy, but also about learning how the Lightning Network worked.
 I knew generally how it worked.